Overview of Master's Degree Programs

 enhance your knowledge and skills?

-Master of Arts degree programs in the School of Teacher Education have
+master's degree programs in the School of Teacher Education have

 high expectations for participant commitment to learning, personal

-development, and inquiry.
+growth and development, and inquiry.

 These advanced degrees are

 designed to promote and support learning and development through

 scholarly reading, study, and exchange of ideas.
 Time invested in

 graduate study will involve work at the classroom, school, and district